A Man Who Was Superman: Plot

 Lee lives his life with the belief that he is indeed Superman.
-Soo-jung follows Lee around as he attempts to help the community in his bizarre fashion.
+Soo-jung follows him around as he attempts to help the community in his bizarre fashion.
 With his "super-deeds" Lee inspires hope within the community and people begin to follow his example.
-But this change Lee inspired only manifests when he has lost all hope in attempting to rescue a police officer from underneath a burning car.
+But this change Lee inspired only manifests when he's lost all hope in attempting to rescue a police officer from underneath a burning car.
 It's at this moment that people help Lee in trying to rescue the police officer.
 But when Lee attempts to save a child from a burning building, he ends up going in alone.

-In the collapsing building Lee couldn't find any way to escape, so he ends up jumping out of a window with the child, landing on his head.
-From there he flies and goes back in time to save himself from the bullet that hits Lee in his childhood.
-He returns to the present (Sadly, it was all a dream...) where in actuality he died landing on his head saving the child.
-No one in the crowd helped as they just looked on.
-In the hospital there appeared to be an "S" when they were about to take his organ.
+In the collapsing building, Lee couldn't find a way to escape, so he ends up jumping out of a window with the child, landing on his head.
+From there he flies and goes back in time to save himself from the bullet that hits Lee in his childhood (he returns to the present, as that was just a dream).
+In actuality, he died due to landing on his head while saving the child.
+No one in the crowd helped as they just looked on, in the hospital there appeared to be an "S" when they were about to take an organ from him.
 Soo-jung is inspired by Lee's sacrifice and follows his example by helping an old woman.
-From then on Soo-jung remembers a phrase used by Lee Hyun-Suk when they first met - "Strength doesn't open big iron doors but a small key."
+From then on, Soo-jung remembers a phrase used by Lee Hyun-Suk when they first met - "Strength doesn't open big iron doors but a small key."
 This helps the frosty, calculating Soo-jung to awaken to what's truly important in life.